Uncontested Divorce in Huntsville, Alabama

 - Mediation.
 This process enlists a qualified third-party mediator to help the spouses negotiate and reach common ground.
 The spouses and their lawyers work with the mediator, who can suggest options and provide guidance but cannot force the parties to accept any decision.
 Mediation is popular as a lower-cost alternative to trial, and some judges will require spouses to try mediation before trial.

 - Arbitration.
 In an arbitration, the arbitrator hears both sides’ arguments, then makes a decision.
 Arbitration may be either “binding” or “non-binding.”
 A binding arbitration produces the result and the divorce papers which the parties must follow; a non-binding arbitration does not.

 You may also choose to break up a complex issue into smaller parts and have separate negotiation or mediation sessions for each “part.”
 For instance, if you and your spouse cannot agree on child custody or child support payments, you may wish to discuss custody first, and come back to discuss child support at a later time.
 This helps you maintain clarity and improves your chances of coming to a workable decision.

-If your divorce is uncontested, do you really need a lawyer?
+If I have an uncontested divorce, do you really need a lawyer?
 For most people, the answer is yes, you need an uncontested divorce lawyer.
 Here’s why:

 - Your lawyer can help you understand your rights.
 Alabama law provides guidelines for the distribution of assets, alimony, and child support, and custody, but it contains very few mandates.
 When you know what the law expects and what it requires, you can better protect your rights during an uncontested divorce.

 - Your lawyer can help you protect your children.
 Children of divorcing couples also have certain protections under Alabama family law.
 When you know what options are available for your children, you can create an agreement that best supports their needs and growth.

 - Your lawyer can recommend the best ways to help you reach your goals.
 What do you want out of this divorce?
 What seems reasonable?
 Your lawyer can help you focus your efforts on reaching those goals promptly.